sajjad26/laravel-open-telemetry-signoz-example/README.md

 composer require open-telemetry/opentelemetry
 ```

-I have already create some migrations and seeders to fill in some data for our sample AwesomeBooks application.
+I have already created some migrations and seeders to fill in some data for our sample AwesomeBooks application.
 So run the migrations and the seeds using the following command

 ```bash
 php artisan migrate --seed
 ```

-First create `OpenTelementryServiceProvider`
+Now create `OpenTelementryServiceProvider`

 ```bash
 php artisan make:provider OpenTelementryServiceProvider